Sensei-Node/chainlink/frontend_dolar/README.md

 cp env.default .env
 ```
 And set the address of the clients contracts.
-You have this contract in ()[]
+You have this contract in [chainlink_scheduler](https://github.com/Sensei-Node/chainlink/tree/main/chainlink_scheduler)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ### `npm start`